xmk0987/MoneySpendTracker/README.md

 ## Live

-The web application currently under construction.
-Will be hosted live for anybody to use without need to register or login.
+The web application can be tried through the browser from: https://cash-trail.vercel.app/

 ## Trying out Locally